spmeesseman/vscode-extjs/README.md

 - XType Validation and Completion (Credits to Original Author **qzsiniong**)
 - Method and Class Validation

+_**IMPORTANT NOTE**_: This extension is a work in progress, ~ 50-60% done on all the functionality I'd like to complete.
+Please don;t go nuts o the bug reporting, again thisis **incomplete**, but, still good enough to get benefit from using.

 ## Configuration

 Assuming a standard JavaScript linter is already in place, the ExtJs Language Server attempts to provide the missing functionality that a standard JavaScript Language Server cannot handle due to the nature of the ExtJS class definitions, which are basically just one function expression per class file as far as a standard JavaScript parser is concerned.

 A standard linter used in most all JavaScript projects is [ESLint](https://github.com/eslint/eslint), some quick install details can be found in the [section below](#eslint).
-You should also use the [Sencha ESLint Plugin](#sencha-eslint-plugin) in your ExtJS projects.
+Don't use the *Sencha ESLint Plugin* for linting in your ExtJS projects, it's garbage and will slow everything down like nothing I've ever seen.

 This language server looks at your entire workspace, whether single or multi root, and locates ExtJS files in one of three ways, or any combination thereof: